High 5: A conversation with David Bos

 Reading time 8 min

-Question 1 — What developments in the technology and data field most excite you?
+What developments in the technology and data field most excite you?

 The data field is maturing rapidly.
-Five to ten years ago, companies struggled to even get access to all their data.
-Once we gained access, we had trouble to collect useful information from all the data.
-Nowadays, we do have access to data in our advanced data cloud, which means we can innovate and create actionable insights.
-And add AI and machine learning components.
-One example is a solution we’re developing called Agent Help.
-We picture Agent Help as this small, virtual genius sitting on our agents’ shoulders, whispering the right answers in their ears.
-We’ve already applied it to several projects.
+Five to ten years ago, companies struggled even to access all their data.
+Once we gained access, we had trouble collecting useful information from all the data.
+Nowadays, we have access to data in our advanced data cloud, which means we can innovate and create actionable insights and add AI and machine learning components.

-“Our agents are the front runners for innovation.”
+Our agents are the front runners for innovation.

 Do you see any of these developments as threats or opportunities?
-Particularly for 5CA, but also the CX world at large.
+Particularly for 5CA but also the CX world at large.

 What does the future hold for our operating model?
 Will it be a more hybrid way of working?